 The Premier League

-The highly anticipated 26th English Premier League season kicks off on 12 August 2017 and is scheduled to finish on 13 May 2018.
+The highly anticipated 29th Premier League season kicked off on 12 September 2020 and is scheduled to finish on 23 May 2021

 Since its formation in 1992, the English Premier League has seen some of the sport's most exciting moments.

 Over the years, 47 clubs have played in the Premier League, with Arsenal, Chelsea, Everton, Liverpool, Manchester United, and Spurs participating in every campaign to date.
-AFC Bournemouth is the latest team to play in the competition having been promoted to the top flight in 2015.
+Liverpool have won the event 18 times, and have won the League Cup 8 times, and will be competing with current champions Manchester City for the 2021 cup.

-Whether you are rooting for The Blues, The Reds, or the Red Devils, have a soft spot for the Geordies or are gunning for The Gunners, our Premier League packages will take you straight to the action in the 2017 / 2018 season.
-Enquire today about English Premier League tickets.
+Whether you are rooting for The Blues, The Reds, or the Red Devils, have a soft spot for the Geordies or are gunning for The Gunners, our Premier League packages will take you straight to the action in the 2020/2021

 Want more?
-Read our travel guide to the Premier League or the fixtures by club below:
+Read our travel guide to the Premier League.

 Perched on the west coast of Britain, Liverpool is a designated UNESCO World Heritage Site and is known worldwide as the birthplace of The Beatles.
 Home to two Premier League soccer clubs - Liverpool (The Reds) and Everton (The Blues), the rivalry here is nothing short of passionate.
 When you are not cheering on your favourite team, explore the many cultural highlights the city has to offer.
 With more museums and galleries anywhere outside of London, there’s plenty to discover in Liverpool.